mattermost/mattermost/README.md

 ### Product Evaluation

-- [Single Container Installation and Upgrade](doc/install/single-container-install.md) - Explore product functionality using a single-container Docker install on a local machine (Mac OSX, Ubuntu, or Arch Linux) or on AWS Beanstalk.
-Optionally setup email and upgrade your instance using DockerHub.
+- [Local Machine Install and Upgrade with Docker](doc/install/single-container-install.md) - Explore product functionality using a single-container Docker install on a local machine, including Mac OSX, Ubuntu, or Arch Linux).
+Optionally set up email and upgrade your instance using DockerHub.

+- [AWS EBS Install and Upgrade with Docker](doc/install/aws-ebs-setup.md) - Explore product functionality using a single-container Docker install for Amazon Web Services Elastic Beanstalk.
+Optionally set up email and upgrade your instance using DockerHub.

 ### Development